plugyawn/psyche-elastic/psyche-book/src/explain/glossary.md

 **Client**
 The software participants run on their own hardware (typically with a GPU) to contribute to the distributed training process.
 Clients perform computations, submit results (`Commitments`), and participate in `Witnessing`.

+**ClientCapabilities**
+Information a client sends when joining a training run, including its compute device (CUDA, MPS, CPU) and MatFormer tier.
+Used by the server to assign appropriate training parameters.

 **ClientState**
 The status of a `Client` as tracked by the `Coordinator`.
 Key states include `Healthy`, `Dropped`, `Withdrawn`, and `Ejected`.